smdg-org/code-lists/CODE-OF-CONDUCT.md

 ## Preamble

 The SMDG Code Lists were crafted with the vision of nurturing an environment that champions openness, innovation, and inclusivity within our community.
-In order to provide clear guidance on expected conduct within our communities, we have embraced the principles outlined in the [Contributor Covenant](https://www.contributor-covenant.org/).This code of conduct has been embraced from [DotNet Foundation](https://dotnetfoundation.org/about/policies/code-of-conduct), and it resonates deeply with our own values.
+In order to provide clear guidance on expected conduct within our communities, we have embraced the principles outlined in the [Contributor Covenant](https://www.contributor-covenant.org/).This code of conduct has been embraced from [.NET Foundation](https://dotnetfoundation.org/about/policies/code-of-conduct), and it resonates deeply with our own values.

 ## Our Pledge